Azure/Vector-Search-AI-Assistant/README.md

 1. Open a **new** chat session and ask the same question again.
 This time it should show the original list of socks in the product catalog.

 **Note:** Using the same chat session after adding them will sometimes result in the Cosmic Socks not being returned.
 If that happens, start a new chat session and ask the same question.
 Also, sometimes after removing the socks they will continue to be returned by the AI Assistant.
 If that occurs, also start a new chat session.
 The reason this occurs is that previous prompts and completions are sent to OpenAI to allow it to maintain conversational context.
-Because of this, it will sometimes use previous completions as data to make future ones.
+Because of this, it will sometimes use previous completions as a background for generating subsequent responses.

 <p align="center">
     <img src="img/socks.png" width="100%">